AdaloGusa/2024NBAChampsPrediction/_build/site/public/README-3a8dbd7ce4fa9eaaa5f18df9e4919a24.md

 Once again each of these teams is extremely close with one another.
-The Milwaukee Bucks have the highest TS% with 61.5%.
+The Milwaukee Bucks have the highest TS% with 61.5.
 But like always, the Boston Celtics are not far off with their 60.1 TS%.
-In the Western Conference, Minnesota has a 59.6% while the reigning champs the Denver Nuggets have a smaller 59.2 TS%.
+In the Western Conference, Minnesota has a 59.6 percent while the reigning champs the Denver Nuggets have a smaller 59.2 TS%.
 Since all of these teams still have a similar shooting percentage there is one final statistic that is arguably the most important.